Few-body hierarchy in non-relativistic functional renormalization group equations and a decoupling theorem: Non-perturbative renormalization group formalism

 On the other side, the property \eqref{eq:irlimitcutoff} implies that all quantum fluctuations are suppressed for large infrared cutoff scales.
 This implies

 Let us now come to the central equation of the functional renormalization group formalism, the exact flow equation \cite{CWFlowEquation} for $\Gamma_k[\phi]$,

-Here the trace operator $\text{STr}$ contains an additional minus sign for fermonic particles.
+Here $\text{Tr}$ is the trace operator.
 Since Eq.\ \eqref{eq:FlowEquation} can be used to follow the changes in $\Gamma_k[\phi]$ between the two limiting cases in Eqs.\ \eqref{eq:uvlimitGamma} and \eqref{eq:irlimitGamma}, the exact flow equation in \eqref{eq:FlowEquation} allows to take the effect of quantum fluctuations on the generating functional $\Gamma_k[\phi]$ into account.
 Note that although \eqref{eq:FlowEquation} is of a relatively simple one-loop structure it is nevertheless non-trivial since both sides depend on the fields $\phi^*$, $\phi$ in a functional way.

 For our purpose it will also be useful to work with the following version of the exact flow equation

 where $\tilde \partial_k$ is a formal derivative that hits only the cutoff $R_k$.
 In this form the one-loop form is even more evident.
 In particular the functional derivatives of \eqref{eq:FlowEquation2} lead to flow equations for correlation functions that resemble the perturbative diagrams.
 The vertices are replaced by complete frequency-, momentum- and $k$-dependent vertices and for the propagator one has to take a variant regularized by the infrared cutoff $R_k$.